HelmyBlub/chatSim/tasks.md

 Tasks:
 - more images+animations
-    - death animation
-        - fall and disappear after time
-        - on select display death reason
-    - don't move directly to the middle
-        - lumberjack walks besides tree, (left and right)
-            - can not be more than two people cutting?
     - buildings in poor conditions
     - visualize citizen transporting wood planks
     - sleeping dog image
     - eating animation
+    - don't move directly to the middle
+        - lumberjack walks besides tree, (left and right)
+            - can not be more than two people cutting?
     - trading animation

 - selecting click should select closest not first